 1. Get a preapproval

 To apply for purchase financing through Tesla, you first have to order a Tesla.
 This is backward compared with the typical vehicle financing process, and we recommend rate shopping and getting a car loan preapproval before ordering a Tesla.
-This way, you get a firm idea of your payment and can compare auto loan offers, including one from Tesla, to get the best rate.
+This way, you get a firm idea of your payment and can compare auto loan offers, including one from Tesla, to get your best rate.

 2. Order your Tesla